boppreh/mouse/README.md

 ## Known limitations:

 - Events generated under Windows don't report device id (`event.device == None`). [#21](https://github.com/boppreh/keyboard/issues/21)
-- To avoid depending on X the Linux parts reads raw device files (`/dev/input/input*`) but this requries root.
+- To avoid depending on X the Linux parts reads raw device files (`/dev/input/input*`) but this requires root.
 - Other applications, such as some games, may register hooks that swallow all key events.
 In this case `mouse` will be unable to report events.